igor-slotin/seen-transactions/README.md

 2. /fraud/fraud-transactions/:customerId - endpoint for internal usage to detect relations between customers based on signals

+To start the project it's needed to install dependencies first with `yarn install` and then `yarn start` to launch a server.

+The server starts on the [localhost:3000](http://localhost:3000) and contains basic url exampls.

 ### Structure of the project